-For the Isuzu D-max, Mitsubishi L200 and leaf sprung Navaras we offer the semi-air option.
-Semi air enables the driver to adjust the ride height of the rear of the vehicle from the drivers seat depending on load.
-A cost effective way of strengthening the rear suspension only when it is required.
+For the Isuzu D-Max, Mitsubishi L200 and leaf sprung Nissan Navara we offer the semi-air option.
+Semi air enables the driver to adjust the ride height of the rear of the vehicle from the drivers’ seat depending on load.
+A cost-effective way of strengthening the rear suspension only when it is required.

 Adjustable floor height

 The air-suspension system is standard equipped with a raise and lower switch.
 This switch offers the opportunity (when the parking-brake is used) to change the height of the rear of the vehicle to ease (un) loading of the vehicle or to ease (de)coupling of a trailer.